Alsalamu Alykum and Welcome to Sunnah Counseling LLC

 Samira Saleh is a Licensed Professional Counselor and Clinical Supervisor of Counseling.
 She is currently a doctoral candidate in Counselor Education and Supervision at the University of Missouri–St. Louis, with an expected graduation in 2026.
 Her research focuses on Muslims and other minoritized populations, aiming to amplify underrepresented voices and promote culturally responsive counseling practices.

 During her graduate training, Samira completed a year-long internship as a mental health counselor in a local elementary school, where she provided counseling and support to children and families.
 Following graduation, she worked in a community college setting, facilitating ESL support groups, classroom workshops, individual psychotherapy, and crisis intervention services.
+She then moved on to work in a non-profit organization for two years servicing both the Muslim and non-Muslim community of Saint Louis, MO.

 At Sunnah Counseling, LLC, Samira provides individual counseling and support groups for Muslim women navigating identity, faith, and life challenges.
 She continues to offer consultation, life coaching, groups, courses, and other services through Sunnah Counseling, LLC.
+To schedule an appointment with Samira, please fill out the request for services form.

 An Arabic-speaking Muslim counselor based in St. Louis, Missouri, Samira is passionate about serving her community through compassionate, culturally grounded care.